papis/papis/doc/source/quick_guide.rst

 In this quick guide, we'll create a library, download a couple documents, and then work on them by opening, tagging, updating, exporting, and organising them.
-In doing so, you will be introduced to the ``papis`` command and number of its subcommands.
+In doing so, you will be introduced to the ``papis`` command and a number of its subcommands.
 These subcommands (which we'll simply call "commands" from now on) are run with ``papis COMMAND`` (where ``COMMAND`` is the command you want).
 To get a list of all commands, simply run ``papis --help``.
 If you want to get help